centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction.md

   - [MAP (Legacy) troubleshooting](troubleshooter.md) helps you to solve some issues occuring in MAP (Legacy).

 ### Using MAP (Legacy)
-  - [Create a standard view](create-standard-view.md) using the MAP (Legacy), also named Map4 desktop client.
+  - [Create a standard view](create-standard-view.md) using MAP (Legacy).
 This topic also describes best practices and limitations.
   - [Create a geo view](create-geo-views.md) using the web interface.
 This procedure explains how to display your resources across a defined geographical area.
   - [Display views](display-view.md) from the web interface.
 This topic also describes dedicated features.
   - [Share a view](share-view.md) allows you to share views to a limited audience.